microsoft/hands-on-lab-acs-teams/docs/workshop.md

 # Lab 2 - Interact with Azure Communication Services and Microsoft Teams

 In this lab, you will create a real world scenario where you have a backend that interacts with Azure Communication Services and a frontend.
+Add the end of this lab you will be able to chat between an Azure Communication Services user from a Web application to a Microsoft Teams user.

 ## Scenario

 ![architecture 2](assets/architecture-lab-2.jpg)

 The frontend user will be able to join a Teams meeting call, send messages in a chat and use the video call feature.
-The backend will be responsible to create the chat and the call between the frontend and Azure Communication Services.
+The backend will be responsible to create the chat and the give access to the frontend to the Azure Communication Services.

 To start this lab you will use the code inside `src/acs-to-external`.